 The team has been successful in recent years, winning the Minneapolis division for the last eight years and finishing within the top ten teams in the state during several of those same years.
 Last year was no exception.
 The Varsity team is currently ranked 7th in the state out of 168 teams in the league.
 Successful schools in the league usually have really large populations from which to draw participants.
 I'm proud of the fact that all of the teams ahead of us (and many of the teams behind us) are from bigger schools.

 The Minnesota State High School Mathematics League exists to identify students who have unusual mathematical ability, to give them recognition and encouragement, to bring them together with similarly gifted students for mutual stimulation, and to prod them into the study of topics not commonly taught in the high school curriculum.

 As the coach of the Southwest Math Team, I try to go further by encouraging as many students as possible to participate in math team practices and events.
 While the math teachers at Southwest certatinly recognize that our academic club isn't first on everyone's list, we stand by our belief that many students will significantly benefit from the experiences we offer in practice and in competition.

 Our practices will only run two times per week this year, thanks to the restrictions placed on us by construction.
 The afternoon practice will be on Monday afternoon.
 It will be 'open' and geared toward the individual events.
 The Thursday morning practice is 'semi-closed' and intended for students on the varsity and junior varsity scoring teams...but anyone is welcome to come and participate in the learning.

-Practice will start on September 8th this year.
+Practice started in September this year and will continue through February.
 Contact David McMayer for details about joining the team next year.